sea-bass/pyrobosim/docs/source/usage/path_planners.rst

 Path Planners
 =======================
-This section explains how to use and optionally extend the path planners in pyrobosim.
+This section explains how to use and optionally extend the path planners in ``pyrobosim``.

 PathPlanner Interface
 ---------------------

-pyrobosim uses an interface based approach to path planners.
+``pyrobosim`` uses an interface based approach to path planners.

 ::